-The first impression I had of Hanna Brody’s recent watercolour portraits was the innate curiosity and generosity required to capture such a thoughtful impression of another individual.
+The first thought I had when looking at Hanna Brody’s recent watercolour portraits was of the the innate curiosity and generosity that is required in order to capture such thoughtful and ephemeral impressions of another individual.
 Already a talented portraitist, these works reveal even more clearly the Brody’s concern to capture temporal impermanence through the shifting emotional states of her subjects.

 Each double portrait is both an individual representation and a mirror of that representation – a painting and a monoprint taken from the painting.
 Typically an oil painter, Brody rendered these in water medium which dries so quickly you can’t help but sense the immediacy of the marks and the swiftness required to make the print before the surface is sealed.
 There is a transparency and lightness to the application of paint that belies the emotional depth she manages to convey in the capturing of transitional and thoughtful expressions.